aurelia/site-generator/lib/app/docs/api/templating-resources/index.md

 * `moveView(sourceIndex?: any, targetIndex?: any): any` - Moves a view across the repeater.
-  * `sourceIndex?:any` - No description available
+  * `sourceIndex?: any` - No description available
-  * `targetIndex?:any` - No description available
+  * `targetIndex?: any` - No description available

 * `removeAllViews(returnToCache?: boolean, skipAnimation?: boolean): any` - Removes all views from the repeater.
-  * `returnToCache?:boolean` - Should the view be returned to the view cache?
+  * `returnToCache?: boolean` - Should the view be returned to the view cache?
-  * `skipAnimation?:boolean` - Should the removal animation be skipped?
+  * `skipAnimation?: boolean` - Should the removal animation be skipped?

 * `removeView(index: number, returnToCache?: boolean, skipAnimation?: boolean): any` - Removes a view from the repeater at a specific index.
-  * `index:number` - The index of the view to be removed.
+  * `index: number` - The index of the view to be removed.
-  * `returnToCache?:boolean` - Should the view be returned to the view cache?
+  * `returnToCache?: boolean` - Should the view be returned to the view cache?
-  * `skipAnimation?:boolean` - Should the removal animation be skipped?
+  * `skipAnimation?: boolean` - Should the removal animation be skipped?

 * `removeViews(viewsToRemove: Array, returnToCache?: boolean, skipAnimation?: boolean): any` - Removes an array of Views from the repeater.
-  * `viewsToRemove:Array` - The array of views to be removed.
+  * `viewsToRemove: Array` - The array of views to be removed.
-  * `returnToCache?:boolean` - Should the view be returned to the view cache?
+  * `returnToCache?: boolean` - Should the view be returned to the view cache?
-  * `skipAnimation?:boolean` - Should the removal animation be skipped?
+  * `skipAnimation?: boolean` - Should the removal animation be skipped?

 * `updateBindings(view: View): any` - Forces a particular view to update it&#x27;s bindings, called as part of an in-place processing of items for better performance
-  * `view:View` - the target view for bindings updates
+  * `view: View` - the target view for bindings updates

 * `view(index?: any): any` - Returns a single view from the repeater at the provided index.
-  * `index?:any` - The index of the requested view.
+  * `index?: any` - The index of the requested view.

 * `viewCount(): any` - Returns the number of views the repeater knows about.